Noratrieb/blog/content/posts/elf-linkage/index.md

 While I mentioned that this happens from start to end, the order doesn't actually matter so far.
 This changes when we get into libraries.

-Libraries (both static and dyamic) behave similar to object files.
+Libraries (both static and dynamic) behave similar to object files.
 They are read and their defined and undefined symbols are added to symbol table.
 Except for libraries, the linker is lazy.
 If a library does *not satisfy any currently undefined symbols*, it's *not* read at all.

 So for example, if instead of `b.o` we had `libb.a` linked in via `-lb`, the library would be linked in, as it can provide the `dependency` symbol.